 Shift them at eve or morn from place to place,

 And death shall terrify the pilfering race.

-Similarly, the poet moves from cows’ yielding bountiful milk to impossibly hard cheese, from an anthology of flowers to enclosure’s fences, from the playing of companion lambs to “their fleeces drench’d in gore” by a “murd’ring Butcher,” from a beautiful maiden’s golden hair to horsetails clipped too short to fend off flies, from harvest feasts to tyranny’s scarcity, and from maids looking for love to one, “Crazy Poll,” sleeping in pig-sties.
+Similarly, the poet moves from cows’ yielding bountiful milk to impossibly hard cheese, from an anthology of flowers to enclosure’s fences, from the playing of companion lambs to “their fleeces drench’d in gore” by a “murd’ring Butcher,” from a beautiful maiden’s golden hair to horsetails clipped too short to fend off flies, from harvest feasts to tyranny’s scarcity, and from maids looking for love to one “Crazy Poll” sleeping in pig-sties.
 Bloomfield’s skylark section makes these moves, too, as does Clare’s, in which the scared, vulnerable, toiling bird is contrasted with the flights of fancy of the ignorant boys.
 These poets defamiliarize a metaphor and its metaphysics by familiarizing contingent ecological and economic histories.
 Their language was not less or more “real” because they were grounded on some foundation or looking down from some firmament.
 My turn to Bloomfield and Clare is therefore not a turn to authors who wrote in some mythical, monolithic “real language,” but a turn to authors who knowingly wrote in what the others, following the long-standing capitalist naturalization of labour and labourers, considered as such—viz., Wordsworth’s “lower classes,” Shelley’s apology for “erudition,” Capel Lofft’s correcting Bloomfield’s “Jiles” to “Giles,” and John Taylor’s redacting Clare’s solecisms.

 If the “real language of men” is a fantasy, as Bloomfield and Clare remind us, their languages are nonetheless real, and we ought to renegotiate what we mean by “real” and “fantasy” and how they are contingent, in every sense.
 This needs to be applied to Shelley and Wordsworth.
 If consensus frees these canonical skylarks from the vicissitudes of contingencies but insists on them with respect to the non-canonical skylarks, then for symmetry’s sake and contingency’s sake we might insist on them with respect to both.
 If there’s no one “real language,” there might be languages more or less “real” given a certain situation; there might be languages that accomplish different purposes in different contexts, along different figural-historical axes.
 If it’s easy, as above, to conclude that Bloomfield and Clare’s languages, as their skylarks, come from their contingency with farming and labouring, then it should be just as easy to conclude that Shelley and Wordsworth’s language, as their skylarks, comes from contingency with philosophy and poetry—Shakespeare, for instance, writes a lark “arising” to sing at “heaven’s gate,” and Gray writes a skylark who “melts into air and liquid light.”